r-c-s/RcsStockAppBack/README.md

 </pre>

 ##### Run integration tests
 MongoDB and Auth (and its dependencies) must be running.
-A user USERNAME with password PASSWORD must exist; follow the steps below to register.
+A user RCS_STOCKS_TEST_USERNAME with password RCS_STOCKS_TEST_PASSWORD must exist; follow the steps below to register.

 <pre>
 mvn clean test-compile failsafe:integration-test